augelloantonio/travel-around-milestone/README.md

 #### Test Driven Development
 Some ***TDD*** (Test Driven Development) was done while developing the python code and can be found in my test.py.
 For this test I used [UnitTest](https://docs.python.org/3/library/unittest.html), running my test.py file in the console with the command ```python3 test.py``` i get 8 test done and an **OK** status that means that all my code passed.

-More testing on my JavaSvript was done by manually checking if my code was called at the right action, using the ```console.log('function called')``` code in the function i wanted to check or by using the DOM.
+More testing on my JavaScript was done by manually checking if my code was called at the right action, using the ```console.log('function called')``` code in the function i wanted to check or by using the DOM.

 I did several manual testing to the code as well by testing the various features of my website like: